serkan-uslu/dependency-control/README.md

-# Dependency Checker
+# Dependency Control

 This tool checks the versions of dependencies in a package.json file, compares them to the latest versions available on npm, and then creates a detailed report.

 ## Features

-The Dependency Checker is designed to help developers keep their Node.js projects up to date.
+The Dependency Control is designed to help developers keep their Node.js projects up to date.
 By comparing the versions of dependencies in your package.json file to those available on npm, it generates a detailed report, listing which packages are out of date and suggesting commands for updating them.
 Advanced features include parallel processing for faster results, improved error handling, and command-line options for both a dry run (checking without making changes) and automatic updating.

 ## How it Works